sberrevoets/scottberrevoets.com/content/2024-11-20-testing-code-coverage.md

 display it on the web portal.
 This gives anyone immediate access to answer common questions about their team's testing progress.

-developers are often interested in more than just the raw code coverage numbers - they also want to understand what code isn't tested so they can add more coverage.
+Developers are often interested in more than just the raw code coverage numbers
+- they also want to understand what code isn't tested so they can add more coverage.
 To make this easier, the web portal also displays the source overlays for all source files in a module for easy viewing without having to open Xcode for it.